nasa-jpl/explorer-1/CONTRIBUTING.md

 ## Developing Vue components

 The majority of the Explorer-1 components are built as Vue components.
-To understand when it's appropriate to build an HTML component instead, refer to [Developing HTML components](#developing-html-components) To create a new component:
+To understand when it's appropriate to build an HTML component instead, refer to [Developing HTML components](#developing-html-components).

+To create a new component:

 1. Create new component files in `packages/vue/components`
 2. Start the Vue Storybook to preview and test your component (your component must have a `*.stories.js` file): `make vue-storybook`